nilsmehlhorn/blog/src/pages/posts/indicating-loading-the-right-way-in-angular/index.md

 ---

 Its a common desire: having something rotate or fly around to entertain the user while the moderately performing backend fishes data from god knows where.
-Though it seems easy to rip a [spinner from CodePen](https://codepen.io/search/pens?q=spinner) and display it while you make the server roundtrip, there are some common misconceptions and pitfalls that we'll clear up.
+Though it seems easy to borrow a [spinner from CodePen](https://codepen.io/search/pens?q=spinner) and display it while you make the server roundtrip, there are some common misconceptions and pitfalls that we'll clear up.